uinix-js/uinix-theme/readme.md

 [![Downloads][downloads-badge]][downloads]
 [![Size][bundle-size-badge]][bundle-size]

-Fully configurable framework-agnostic theme system (theme spec, theme, theme renderer, themed styles/keyframes/CSS-variables) for building UIs.
+Fully configurable framework-agnostic theme system (spec, theme, renderer, themed styles/keyframes/CSS variables) for building UIs.

 Your theme your rules 🤘.

+## Intro

+uinix-theme provides a small set of APIs to build and maintain theme systems.
+Key feature highlights:
+- Framework-agnostic (works with any view library)
+- Build-free (works directly in browsers)
+- Fully configurable (anything is themable based on your spec)
+- Themed styles (all CSS properties including `filters`, `animations`)
+- Themed CSS keyframes
+- Themed CSS variables
+- Modern CSS-in-JS features
+- Responsive styles
+- Atomic CSS

-Visit the [Theme Playground] for interactive demos or read the [guides] at the official documentation website.
+To further explore uinix-theme, visit the [Theme Playground] for interactive demos, or read the [guides] at the official documentation website.

-## Features

-- Fully configurable theme system and spec.
-- Framework-agnostic.
-- Modern CSS-in-JS features.
-- Responsive styles.
-- [Atomic CSS] supported.
-- Themable [CSS variables].
-- Themable [CSS keyframes].
-- Themable styles (any CSS property!).

 ## Contents